 One of the top things to do in Amman, especially for car enthusiasts, is visit the Royal Automobile Museum.
 There you can view many of the luxury cars owned by the royalty of the country, many by the late King Hussein.

 These are just a few of the many sites worth visiting in Amman.
 The best way to visit Amman is with a tour.
 You can visit the city as part of the Petra and Highlights of Jordan 2-Day Tour or with the Petra, Wadi Rum and Highlights of Petra 3-Day tour.
-If you want to see the best of both countries, Amman is also included in the 8-Day Highlights of Israel and Jordan Tour.
+If you want to see the best of both countries, Amman is also included in our multi-day tours from our 7 Day Best of Jordan and Israel Tour or 8-Day Highlights of Israel and Jordan Tour or consider a package that exceeds a week, like our 10 Day Ultimate Israel and Jordan Package.
 See all our package tours of Israel and Jordan here.

 Amman is 32 km north of Jordan’s Queen Alia International Airport.
 It takes about 30 minutes to get from the airport to Amman by taxi.
 From Israel, Amman is about 72 kilometers from Jerusalem and can be accessed by land through the King Hussein Bridge Border Crossing.
 If you’re already in Amman and wish to travel to Jerusalem for a day trip, check out our organized tours from Jordan to Israel.
 This is the easiest and best way to move between the neighboring countries.